Generate a wifi SNR map to calculate the wireless signal quality

 Signal to noise ratio (SNR or S/N) is defined as the proportion between the propagated signal strength and the interfering noise power.
 SNR is measured in decibels.

 This Wi-Fi signal strength map is generated during a passive site survey by measuring Wi-Fi signal strength and Wi-Fi interferences to help identify well performing areas with stronger Wi-Fi signal.

 SNR signal level is calculated as the difference between signal strength and noise (SNR stands for ‘Signal to Noise Rate’).
 These values are required to generate Wi-Fi signal strength maps.

 The higher the value, the better the user experience, transmission speed, and Wi-Fi communication stability.

 Wi-Fi Signal Strength Map Color Scheme

-Wi-Fi heatmaps, such as SNR signal strength map, are represented using color schemes that can be configured for better visual results.
-There are 11 color schemes available for signal strength representation.
+Wi-Fi heatmaps, such as wifi snr map, are represented using color schemes that can be configured for better visual results.

 A Wi-Fi coverage report generated in an Acrylic Wi-Fi Heatmaps Wi-Fi site survey comprises all these maps, including Wi-Fi signal strength map by default, along with many others.

 Also included is the automatic WiFi signal quality map, and many more.